openshift/enhancements/enhancements/workload-partitioning/management-workload-partitioning-api.md

 ## Summary

-The overall feature summary is present in the [Management workload partitioning](management-workload-partitioning.md) feature.
+The overall feature summary is present in the [Management workload partitioning](workload-partitioning/management-workload-partitioning.md) feature.
 This document focuses on how the feature enablement API and its interactions will look like.

 ## Motivation

-This section is for explicitly listing the motivation, goals and non-goals of this proposal.
-Describe why the change is important and the benefits to users.

-### Goals

 This feature is about designing a read-only API that will describe the enabled workload partitions (types, classes, etc.).
 This information is needed for kubelet to start exposing the right resources as well for the admission webhook to know when the pod manipulation is needed.

-It is expected this API will be created at the installation process.
-Either manually or using the Performance addon operator render mode.
+### Goals

 The short term goal is to get enough functionality to create the `management` partition where all OpenShift infrastructure could be placed.
 This partition is cluster wide and only affects pods with certain pre-agreed-upon labels and placed in specific pre-annotated namespaces.